Los Angeles Times bombing: Plea negotiations

 As jury selection continued, muckraking journalist Lincoln Steffens arrived in Los Angeles.
 Steffens, convinced the McNamaras were guilty, visited them in jail.
 Steffens proposed to defend their actions in print as "justifiable dynamiting" in the face of employer violence and state-sponsored repression of labor unions.
 J.B. was an eager proponent of Steffens' plans, but J.J. refused to cooperate unless Darrow agreed.
 Darrow was stunned by Steffens' report that the brothers had admitted their guilt to him, but with his health worsening and his pessimism about the defense growing, Darrow agreed to permit the McNamaras to cooperate with Steffens.

 The weekend of November 19–20, Darrow and Steffens met with newspaper publisher E. W. Scripps.
 During their discussions of the trial, Darrow raised the possibility of pressuring the prosecution into accepting a plea bargain.
 In exchange for light prison terms for the McNamaras, the AFL would end its debilitating strike and organizing efforts against Los Angeles employers.
 Steffens met with Otis and Harry Chandler, Otis' son-in-law and assistant general manager at the Los Angeles Times.
 Both men agreed to the plan.
 The success of the AFL's public opinion campaign had apparently worried both newspapermen, and the Iron Workers' success in maintaining (even widening) the strike had weakened the resolve of many in the Los Angeles business community.
 Chandler offered to open negotiations with the district attorney, John D. Fredericks.

-Although a group of Los Angeles businessmen had endorsed the secret talks, they had no legal power over the prosecutor, Fredericks.
+Although a group of Los Angeles businessmen had endorsed the secret talks, they had no legal power over the prosecutor.
 Fredericks refused to sanction any plan which let the McNamaras go free.
 The National Erectors' Association had learned of the talks (both the defense and prosecution had their paid spies in the other's camp), and was pressing Fredericks to reject any plea bargain.
 As a compromise, Fredericks demanded that J.B. receive life in prison and J.J. receive a much shorter term.